Lighthouses of Sénégal

 may be similar to the M'bour and Guet N'Dar lighthouses (a concrete skeletal

 tower).
-No photo available, and the tower has not been found in Bing's satellite view.
+No photo available, and the tower has not been found in Google's satellite view.
 Located on the beach in Joal-Fadiouth, a fishing

 town about 40 km (25 mi) southeast of M'bour.
 Site probably open, tower closed.